-A huge rise in the interest of veganism was brought to our attention at the beginning of 2021, when all around the world, it hit headlines that a record-breaking half a million people had signed up to Veganuary; a challenge run by the non-profit organisation of the same name that encourages people globally to try “going vegan” for the first month of the New Year.
-With double the amount of people signing up to the challenge as in previous years, it was clear that people were gaining an interest in being more eco-conscious.
+For the past couple of years, veganism as a movement has refused to slow down.
+In 2021, it hit headlines that a record-breaking half a million people had signed up for Veganuary; a challenge run by the non-profit organisation of the same name that encourages people globally to try “going vegan” for the first month of the New Year.
+With double the amount of people signing up for the challenge as in previous years, it became clear that people were gaining interest in being more eco-conscious.
+Since then, the 2022 challenge amassed 629,000 sign-ups, showing that the movement won’t be slowing anytime soon.

 As time goes on, sustainability has become a popular topic of discussion throughout many different sectors.
 So much so, that it is now one of the most prominent growing trends in the transport industry.
 With consumers becoming more aware of the positive impact vegan-friendly and sustainable materials have on the planet, it’s no surprise that many car makers are now incorporating man-made alternatives to elements of vehicles previously upholstered using animal by-products.
 We have seen features such as faux-leather steering wheels and trim made from natural fibres become a regular component in new vehicles as demand continues to grow.